jacobsee/WordForest/Readme.md

 # Running the Word Forest Bot

 Once your keys are filled in, you can run the Word Forest bot with `python3 run_wordforest.py`.
 You will probably want to edit the stream filter away from listening for mentions of `@wordforest`, since you don't own that account.
+You can push the repository to a Heroku dyno as a git remote with the included `Procfile`, `requirements.txt`, and `runtime.txt` and it should work!

 # Testing Word Forest